MediaComem/comem-archidep/ex/one-chat-room-deployment.md

 ### Test the automated deployment

-If you are using your own fork of the repository, you can make and commit a change to test the automated deployment.
+Clone your fork of the repository to your local machine, make sure you have added a remote to your server, then commit and push a change to test the automated deployment.

 For example, the main title of the page is [in the file `views/components/app.pug`][one-chat-room-title].